Abhiilaksh/Web-Scraper/README.md

 # Web Scraping with Python

-This Python script uses BeautifulSoup, requests, and csv to scrape web page data and write it to a CSV file.
+This is a basic Web Scraper which  uses BeautifulSoup, requests, and csv to scrape web page data and write it to a CSV file.

 ## How it Works